marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

-# Azure Durable Functions - Introduction & Chaining
+# Azure Durable Functions - Introduction & Chaining (TypeScript)

 ## Goal 🎯

-The goal of this lesson is to give you an introduction into Azure Durable Functions including a first durable function that chains two functions calls.
-In addition we will take a look into some features of Durable Functions that help you when working with durable functions.
+The goal of this lesson is to give you an introduction into Azure Durable Functions including a first Durable Function that chains two functions calls.
+In addition we will take a look into some features of Durable Functions that help you write resilient workflows.

 This lessons consists of the following exercises: